MatheusRabetti/matheusrabetti.github.io/_posts/2017-04-21-all-models-are-wrong.md

 * He successfully called the outcomes in 49 of the 50 states in the 2008 U.S. presidential election.
 * He successfully called the outcomes in 50 of the 50 states in the 2012 U.S. presidential election.

 I admit that I had a statue of Nate Silver in my room.
 The word **Statistics** and **Bayesian** were all around just because of this man.
-We’ll never really know whether a particular forecast was correct or incorrect, since they’re all probabilistic, and they all suggest a Clinton win is the most likely outcome.

-The nature of this forecast don't allow Nate to repeat this experiment over and over to confirm if the model was right.
-All we will hear is that it's completely right or wrong.
-For anyone who followed the 2016 presidential race, Silver’s political predictions hit the wall.

 On Trump’s win, Silver said as much, “It’s the most shocking political development of my lifetime.”
 But no one can predict outliers, so if someone like Silver pretends he can — watch out.
 In the same way, if we give the super hero clothes to someone believing they can, it's better getting real.

 Forecasting is basically working on probabilites, so let's go back where it all begins.